Qvinticom/L2J_MOBIUS-2022/L2J_Mobius_Classic_2.0_Zaken/readme.txt

 -Parsed new skills from client
 -Parsed new items from client
 -Parsed new NPCs from L2Wiki
--TODO: Add raidbosses according to map
+-Added raidbosses according to map
 -TODO: Zaken boss
 -TODO: Newbie quest changes